What is a POS system? If you’re a small business owner, chances are you’ve heard of a point of sale (POS) system.

 Just like retailers, restaurateurs have their own set of unique needs when it comes to a POS system.
 How many fine-dining restaurants do you know that scan a UPC code on your filet mignon before they serve it to you?
 Precisely, none.
 Restaurant and bar POS systems don’t need a barcode scanner or label printer.
 However, here are some of the features they do need:

-- Remote ticket printing to send orders from the POS to a kitchen printer or bar printer
+- Remote ticket printing to send orders from the restaurant POS to a kitchen printer or bar printer

 - A custom table map to easily start checks and see what tables are occupied